joshmania436/joshmania436/README.md

 <br>
 <br>

-**My Ambition In The Future**
-#### 1 - In probably 35-50 years, AI will take over and 95% of the world will be taking instructions from AI.
-I want to be that 5% who give instructions to AI to function accordingly
-#### 2 - I want to be a Front-End Web Developer, a Game-Developer or an App Developer

 **About what I'm upto**
 - 🔭 I’m currently working on AI, Web-Dev and Game Dev
 - 🌱 I’m currently learning Python